AswathyMohan89/YoloFinal/README.md

 There is 3 main python files: detect.py, darknet.py and util.py

 The detect.py is the main code, that need to be executed.
 The command is : `python detect.py --images dog-cycle-car.png --det det`
+The output gets saved in det folder, with name `det_dog-cycle-car.png`.